tjdaley/photofixer/README.md

 # photofixer
 Prepares image files for production in discovery by converting to PDF and applying a Bates label.

+## TODO

+1. Verify existence of tmp directory.
+Offer to create if not present.
+Otherwise, end.

 ## Problem

 Clients share image files (jpg, png, meic, tif) that are responsive to requests for production or which must be disclosed prior to trial.
 Further complicating matters, the image files can contain images of any size from huge to quite small.
 Litigtion support staff must then resize the images, convert them to PDF files, and then apply Bates numbers.
 This is a tedious and time-consuming process that not only burns scarce litigation support resources but also imposes unnecessary costs to the client.